OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 action == @select(copy:)
 ```

-One possible remediation method to [disable clipboard on iOS](http://stackoverflow.com/questions/1426731/how-disable-copy-cut-select-select-all-in-uitextview "Disable clipboard in iOS") can be found below:
+One way to [disable the clipboard on iOS](http://stackoverflow.com/questions/1426731/how-disable-copy-cut-select-select-all-in-uitextview "Disable clipboard in iOS") is demonstrated below:

 ```ObjC
 @interface NoSelectTextField : UITextField